briancaffey/flux-plugin-for-g-assist/README.md

 **Note**: The Flux Kontext NIM is currently in development and may not be publicly available yet.
 When it becomes available, you'll be able to run it locally or access it through NVIDIA's hosted services.

-### Step 8: Start the NVIDIA NIM
+### Step 8: Start the Flux dev NIM

-Ask flux if this NIM is running.
-If it is not running, ask flux to start the NIM.
-This will run a command to star the NIM container in WSL using podman:
+Ask flux if the Flux dev NIM is running.
+If it is not running, ask flux to start the Flux dev NIM.
+This will run a command to star the Flux dev NIM container in WSL using podman:

 ```python
 podman_cmd = [